BBQ Pulled Pork Crock Pot Recipe

 until the sauce is evenly distributed.

 Heat before serving and pile some onto your favorite bread or artisan rolls, topping with some spicy cole slaw (recipe below.)
-Pass around a little more barbecue sauce, if desired, and enjoy these wonderful pulled pork sandwiches.
+Pass around a little more barbecue sauce, if desired, and enjoy these wonderful crock pot barbecue pulled pork sandwiches.
+You can also serve with baked potatoes, and you’ll have one of the tastiest, easy meals you can make!

-Don’t miss another travel or recipe post; subscribe to my free subscription below!
+Don’t miss another travel or recipe post; subscribe to my free subscription!

 Ingredients

-- barbeque sauce (natural, homemade or at least no corn syrup: read those labels!)
+- 1 cup barbeque sauce (natural, homemade or at least no corn syrup: read those labels)

 Instructions